w3c/wai-media-guide/description.md

 * _**If**_ your player uses separate video and audio tracks,<br>you're done.
 * _**If**_ your player uses a single video file that includes the audio,<br>generate the new described video with the audio file that you just created.

-(Make sure on the web page where the video is available, the Audio Described version uses the correct version that you just created.)
+(Make sure on the web page where the video is available, the Described version uses the correct version that you just created.)

 ### Creating a Separate Described Video - If Descriptions Do Not Fit in Spaces